Holidays in Italy

 The first of May is celebrated in most of the world as Labor Day.
 In Italy, it is not just a workers' holiday, but a day for left political parties to hit the streets and protest their cause.
 The atmosphere is usually festive, like one, friendly street fair.
 However, protesters sometimes get carried away and become a little too rowdy.
 The climax of every First of May celebration is the free music concert of Piazza San Giovanni, in Rome, where the most important Italian singers and performers, as well as many foreign stars perform before a festive audience.

 The second of June marks the day in 1946 when Italy voted in a referendum to abolish the monarchy and become a republic.
 Support for the monarchy had plunged because the king of Italy had supported Mussolini.
 So hostile was the public, that the royal family was exiled from Italy as punishment, an exile that only ended recently.
 The high moment of the festival is the parade of the Armed Forces in Rome.

 Along with Christmas, Easter, and New Year's Eve, Ferragosto is probably the best loved holiday in Italy.
 Celebrated on the fifteenth of August, it honors Mary's Assumption to Heaven, where Catholic belief says She sits beside her Son, Jesus.
-It is a day of great festivities with celebrations in the streets and prayers to the Virgin Mary for thanks and support.
+It is a day of great festivities with celebrations in the streets and prayers to the Virgin Mary for thanks and 24 online support.
 All of Italy shuts down to celebrate Ferragosto.
 During the years, just like Christmas, the religious connotation of the holiday has been overtaken by its mundane side.
 In most of Italy, especially in touristic areas and locations, Ferragosto is a sort of second New Year's Eve, with parties and celebrations.